 Eye exercises and eye-nutritious foods have been reported to improve vision problems, sometimes to the point of not even needing corrective lenses anymore.
 As it was said before, however, it depends on what kind of vision problems you have.
 Vision problems due to glaucoma usually cannot be improved successfully, but age-related macular degeneration vision problems can be delayed or even prevented if you start taking precautions soon enough.

-If you take a supplement, like the RYV Ocu-Plus Formula, and eat eye-healthy foods, you may find that your vision improves enough that you can feel comfortable traveling away from home to go shopping, go out with friends or family, or even go on a vacation.
+If you take a supplement, like the Rebuild Your Vision Ocu-Plus Formula, and eat eye-healthy foods, you may find that your vision improves enough that you can feel comfortable traveling away from home to go shopping, go out with friends or family, or even go on a vacation.
 You don’t need to allow your vision problems to rule the way you live your life.

 You might just have to get used to needing a little help and you will need some time initially to get used to the fact that life is different, but it’s not over and remaining as active as you can is the best option toward living a new kind of normal.